Mechanical, Electrical, Plumbing Series: Tips on Scanning MEP Sites from HH Angus

 Ready to get started?

-To provide Toronto Western Hospital with a record of the existing facility systems they needed, we used the Matterport Pro 2 camera to capture 3D scans of the mechanical and electrical rooms with enough detail for our team to reference in Autodesk Revit for modeling.
+To provide Toronto Western Hospital with a record of the existing facility management systems they needed, we used the Matterport Pro 2 camera to capture 3D scans of the mechanical and electrical rooms with enough detail for our team to reference in Autodesk Revit for modeling.

 Capture 3D scans of the mechanical & electrical facilities with the Pro2 Camera.
 We documented systems at Toronto Western Hospital, scanning 17,500 square feet of the site